SpcyR/SpcyR.github.io/linux.md

 -__Install WSL__
-  >(Windows11) Open a command prompt with administrator privileges and run this command then reboot your machine when prompted:
+  >Open a command prompt with administrator privileges and run this command then reboot your machine when prompted:

 ![](git/install_WSL.png)